 The broadband office will administer area and MDU challenges for challenge types A, D, and T. An area challenge reverses the burden of proof for availability, data caps and technology if a defined number of challenges for a particular technology, across all challengers, have been submitted for a provider.
 Thus, the provider receiving an area challenge or MDU must demonstrate that they are indeed meeting the availability, data cap and technology requirement, respectively, for all (served) locations within the area or all units within an MDU.
-The provider can use any of the permissible rebuttals listed above.
+It is not the State's plan or intention to fund older technology in areas where superior infrastructure exists, such as a Multi Dwelling Unit.
+TNECD will consider an MDU as "serviceable", or otherwise available for service, where applicable superior infrastructure exists, given a successful challenge is awarded, and the commitment of said provider to connect within a reasonable amount of time, should the property supervisor or owner choose to obtain service.
+The challenged provider can use any of the permissible rebuttals listed above.

-An area challenge is triggered if 6 or more broadband serviceable locations using a particular technology and a single provider within a census block group are challenged.
+An area challenge is triggered if 6 or more broadband serviceable locations using a particular category and a single provider within a census block group are challenged.